VideoGPA: Distilling Geometry Priors for 3D-Consistent Video Generation: Experiments

-We further compare \methodname with GeoVideo~\cite{bai2025geovideointroducinggeometricregularization} in the T2V setting.
-Since GeoVideo is based on CogVideoX1.5, we post-train the same base model with \methodname using only 1,000 learning steps and 2,000 preference pairs, while GeoVideo is trained on $\sim$10,000 DL3DV-10K videos with depth supervision.
+We further compare \methodname with GeoVideo \cite{bai2025geovideointroducinggeometricregularization} in the T2V setting.
+Since GeoVideo is based on \textbf{CogVideoX1.5-5B}, we post-train the same base model with \methodname.
+Notably, \methodname is trained for only 1,500 steps, in contrast to GeoVideo, which is trained on $\sim$10,000 DL3DV-10K videos with depth supervision.
 As shown in Table~\ref{tab:final_3d_comparison}, GeoVideo improves reconstruction accuracy for large camera motions, but exhibits degraded perceptual quality, reflected by low VideoReward scores (OVL: 18.06\%).
-In contrast, \methodname maintains the base model’s generative quality while achieving stronger overall geometric consistency (MVCS: 0.982 \textit{v.s.}\ 0.852) and substantially higher human-aligned performance (OVL: 57.64\%).
+In contrast, with this lightweight post-training, \methodname already maintains the base model's generative quality while achieving stronger overall geometric consistency (Epipolar: 0.567 v.s.
+0.875; MVCS: 0.982 v.s.
+0.819) and substantially higher human-aligned performance (OVL: 57.64\%).
 These results suggest that geometry-guided preference alignment provides a more balanced improvement than explicit geometric supervision.
-Visual examples shown in Appendix~\ref{sec:qualititive_results}.